Recreational Rock Lobster & Abalone Fisheries: 2019-20 Catch Estimates

-The survey method used is the phone/diary method, where potential participants are initially contacted by phone then issued a diary to personally record their fishing activities.
-Participants are contacted throughout the season by a trained interviewer who records the fishing activity details.
-The methodology has been confirmed by an international, independent expert as the most cost effective way of accurately estimating rock lobster catch.
+The survey method used is the phone/diary method, where participants are initially contacted by phone then issued a diary to personally record their fishing activities.
+Participants are contacted throughout the season by a trained interviewer who records their fishing details.
+This methodology has been confirmed by an international, independent expert as the most cost effective way of accurately estimating rock lobster catch.

-The catch in the East Coast Stock Rebuilding Zone was estimated at 49 tonnes, 20% over the notional amount for the recreational fishery in this area.
+The catch in the East Coast Stock Rebuilding Zone was estimated at 33.6 tonnes, under the 35 tonne notional amount for the recreational fishery in this area.

 For Stock Assessment Reports for the Tasmanian rock lobster and abalone fisheries, please see the